itumeleng96/LowCostSmartFarmHub/LowCostSmartFarmHub/server_API/README.md

 You can now test your Granafa at http://<your-server-ip>:3000.
 See below how to log in to and configure Grafana, and how to get the data flowing.

-The Mosquitto username and passwords are `mqttuser` and `mqttpassword`.
-To change these, see the **Optional: Update mosquitto credentials** section below.

 ## Grafana setup